fhpedrozo/finanfun-site/replit.md

   - ✅ Complete authentication cycle tested and approved by user
   - 🎯 COMPLETED: Authentication flow fully functional with seamless user experience
   - 💾 SAVED: Project state confirmed as "perfeito" by user - ready for next phase

+- June 19, 2025: Contact and About pages enhanced with branding consistency
+  - ✅ New "Fale Conosco" contact page created with improved functionality
+  - ✅ Contact form with phone field and 11 FinanFun-specific subject options
+  - ✅ Form validation and CSS fixes for proper field visibility
+  - ✅ About page ("Sobre") updated with dual-color branding system
+  - ✅ Consistent navigation links updated across all pages
+  - ✅ Standard footer implementation with FinanFun branding
+  - 📝 NOTE: Some browser cache issues preventing immediate visual updates
+  - 🎯 READY: All pages consistently branded with FinanFun identity
 ```

 ## User Preferences